 Network news is entertaining and easy to digest.
-But when you’re ready to advance to the Big Picture, you add independent progressive news to your daily news consumption.
+But when you’re ready to advance to the “big picture,” you must add independent news outlets to your daily news consumption.
 Exposure to diverse viewpoints is the foundation of an informed opinion.
-The primary dichotomy is whether a news outlet is “independent” or “corporate.”
-In other words, who (or what) financially supports it?

 The Value of Independent News